molloy-lab/ck-phylo-workshop/day2/README.md

 Dicussion Questions
 ---

-1. What are the pros and cons of each type of method broadly speaking?
-2. How do these pros/cons relate to the Palaeognathae tree and the data types explored in this lab?
-3. What are some possible reasons for the differences across methods or data types?
+1. What are some possible reasons for the differences in species trees across methods and/or data types?
+How would you explain the differences in species trees when running TREE-QMC with different settings on the UCEs?
+How would you explain the differences in species trees when running different versions of CASTER?
+2. Given the pros/cons of different methods and the data types explored in this lab, are you convinced of a single species tree for *Palaeognathae*?
+If so, why?
+If not, what follow-up analyses would you recommend given unlimited resources?
-4. This lab focused on gene tree heterogeneity due to ILS and GTEE.
+3. This lab focused on gene tree heterogeneity due to ILS, GTEE, and data type.
 What are some other sources of gene tree heterogeneity?
-Could these be an issue for Palaeognathae?
+Could these be an issue for *Palaeognathae*?
 How would explore these issues further?
-5. What follow-up analyses would you want to do if you had unlimited time, money, etc?
+4. Are ILS, GTEE, and data type concerns for your study system?